jpfutalef/Current-Measurement-Board/README.md

 ## Organization

-The repo is organized as follows
+The repo is organized as follows,

 * **ltspice**: in this folder can be found the different spice schematics to simulate the different current measurement boards.
 * **scripts**: in this folder can be found different c, python, etc. scripts used to read data from the current measurement circuit or calibrate the respective board.